Publications

 Teaching

-My goals for teaching are to help students get excited about the topics they learn and to enable them to become independent learners who acquire the knowledge and skills that are useful beyond the academic setting.
+My goals for teaching are to help students get excited about the topics they learn and to enable them to become independent learners who acquire knowledge and skills that are useful beyond the academic setting.
 By practicing various ways that facilitate student-centered active learning, I am committed to creating a collaborative environment where each student engages in and contributes to learning in the classroom.
 I have taught Cognitive Psychology as a stand-alone instructor and Psychological Research Methods, Cognitive Psychology, and Psychological Statistics as a teaching assistant at the University of Chicago.
 As a mentor, I am dedicated to providing resources and support for research, teaching, and career development to those who are becoming independent scholars and teachers.
 I have served as Chicago Center for Teaching Fellow (mentor for graduate students) and Undergraduate Psychology Program Preceptor (mentor for undergraduate students) at the University.

 Contact